gege13007/Amazfit-Stratos-GPS-locator/README.md

 <center><img src="/3-wpt-liste.jpg" alt="liste waypoint gps menu"/></center>

-The main menu appears even if the position is not ok.
+4/ The main menu appears even if the position is not ok.
 So it's possible to change the settings, or to find and select a waypoint to track.
 From up left to right : first button start the settings, the second is for select a Gps waypoint from a gpx file.
 Third (bottom) is to exit, and the arrow is to start the tracking radar.
 Storing the current position or not.

 <center><img src="/2-main-screen.jpg" alt="gps main menu"/></center>

-When you click on select waypoint, the listview shows all gpx points sorted by the distance to your position.
-A 'Long Click' on a point allows you to remove the point.
-A 'simple click' select your destination.

 The settings view, allows to change the gpx file.
 To enable or not, the magnetic sensor and compass mooving (not good for the battery!).